robertorojasp06/recist-dataset/README.md

 used for automatic liver and lung tumor segmentation using the nnUNet.
 The expert annotated and the predicted masks are also rendered.

+### Obtain final dataset formatted to Zenodo
+A final step is required to produce the dataset in the format requested by the Editor and Reviewers.
+To generate the `final-formatted` dataset folder, run the script `format_final_folder.py`.

 ### Additional scripts

 - `get_lesions_info_from_other_datasets.py`: extract information of the
 lesion instances included in the datasets that were used to train MedSAM.
-- `normalize_ct_images.py`: apply windowing-normalization to CT images.
-The `windows_mapping.json`
-file is provided to properly normalize each CT image in the final dataset.